gose/elastic-architectures/README.md

 ## Architecture #6

 This pattern represents another common data flow for data into Elastic.
-Elastic Agent is installed on a number of systems, sending data to Logstash, which in turns ships the data into Elasticsearch.
+Elastic Agent is installed on a number of systems, sending data to Logstash, which in turn ships the data into Elasticsearch.

 ![](images/architecture-6.png)